 Day 4 was more of the Lake Superior experience, and we had only touched the surface of this amazing place.
 On this day, we drove 3.5 hours to the Pictured Rocks National Lakeshore, more than 40 miles of multicolored sandstone cliffs and geological formations, reaching a height of 200 feet above the water.

 Getting a view of the pictured rocks requires getting in a boat.
 We had booked the 2:00 PM Spray Falls Cruise, a 40-mile, 2.5-hour round trip boat ride along the shore, including Spray Falls, a 70-foot cascade down the cliffside into Lake Superior.
-We ate lunch at Sydney’s (now known as 387 Restaurant) in Munising before heading out on our cruise.

 The day was cool and rainy, but the cruise was still great.
 Pictures do not do it justice, as the colors on the sandstone were stunning.
 One fun part of the cruise takes you down a narrow passageway between sandstone cliffs where you have to back up to get out.